shiwa4656/shiwa4656/README.md

 ## 🏆 Achievements

-- **Open Source Contributions**: Contributed to an open source project for my school which we were helping a non-profit organisation, I was apart of the QA( Quality assurance) team and latter I transitioned a developer role.
+- **Open Source Contributions**: Contributed to an open source project for my school which we were helping a non-profit organisation, I was apart of the QA( Quality assurance) team and latter I transitioned to a developer role.
 Check it out here : [https://github.com/NoroffFEU/musikkforandrerliv.no].

 ## 📫 Get in Touch